-Concerns about job insecurity, worries about sustenance, or fear of saying “no” to a boss have made many take up more work than they can manage.
+Job insecurity or worries about income have made many people take up more work than they can manage.

 The following practical ways to deal with work overload have been applied with success by some employers.